Netherlands Open Air Museum: Establishment

 The Open Air Museum was created after a suggestion from Frederic Adolph Hoefer in April 1912 to build a park similar to parks and museums he visited in Scandinavia.
 According to Hoefer, the rise of industrialization and urbanization were causing regional differences to disappear, and traditions and craftsmanship threatened to vanish.
 By moving the historical building to the museum, with people knowledgeable about the history, visitors could be shown how people used to live in the Netherlands.
 This way, the old traditions could be preserved.

 The Association for Folklore The Dutch Open Air Museum (Dutch: Vereniging voor Volkskunde Het Nederlands Openluchtmuseum) was created that same month.
 It was opened to the public on July 13, 1918.
 At the time of its opening, the museum contained 6 buildings that had been moved in from other locations across the country.

 World War II

 During World War II, the museum was hit with incendiary bombs, which caused a building in the Zaanse buurt to go up in flames.
 In 1941, the museum was renamed the Rijksmuseum Voor Volkskunde (National museum for folklore).
 During the Battle of Arnhem, it temporarily served as a shelter for a few hundred evacuees.

-Three children were born in the museum - Nora Olga Marijke (November 15, 1944), Franneke van der Kallen (November 17, 1944), and a child that passed away two weeks after birth.
+Three children were born in the museum - Nora Olga Marijke (November 15, 1944), Franneke van der Kallen (November 17, 1944), and a child who died two weeks after birth.

 In 1945 during an attack by a V-1 flying bomb the collection of garbs and painted furniture was lost.